Penecruz/VAICOMPRO-Community/README.md

 Flashing Comms Menu after DCS update is a known issue and can be resolved with a lua reset, launching and closing DCS to generate DCS side files, and an additional lua reset.

 High DCS module counts (>37) have been known to cause hooking issues, easy comms issues, and other communications and behavior quirks.
-Deactivating to leave 37 or less seems to fix for now, this is being investigated.
+Deactivating to leave 37 or less seems to fix for now, this has been resolved for the next release.

 ## Installation Instructions

-NOTE: If this is a fresh VAICOMPRO install, you should follow the install instructions in the VAICOMPRO manual found in the VAICOMPRO/Documentation folder.
+#### NOTE: If this is a new VAICOMPRO installation, you should follow the install instructions in the VAICOMPRO manual found in the VAICOMPRO/Documentation folder.

+#### To update from an older version of VAICOMPRO

 1. Backup your current VAICOMPRO folder found in your VoiceAttack/Apps folder.